Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have a 4.03 team ERA that ranks 12th across all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.08).

-- Brewers pitchers combine to rank 24th in baseball in home runs given up (92 total, 1.3 per game).
+- Brewers pitchers combine to give up 94 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- Burnes gets the start for the Brewers, his 15th of the season.
-He is 5-4 with a 3.44 ERA and 83 strikeouts through 83 2/3 innings pitched.
+- Rea (3-4) gets the starting nod for the Brewers in his 12th start of the season.
+He has a 4.71 ERA in 57 1/3 innings pitched, with 52 strikeouts.

-- The right-hander last pitched on Tuesday against the Minnesota Twins, when he went six innings, allowing three earned runs while giving up seven hits.
+- In his most recent outing on Wednesday against the Minnesota Twins, the righty tossed five innings, allowing four earned runs while surrendering five hits.

+- In 12 games this season, the 32-year-old has put up a 4.71 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .236 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.